 The negative stigma associated with drug use in the United States

 Perhaps the biggest reason of all would be the negative stigma surrounding the disease of addiction.
+Fear of jail time or other legal consequences is a major factor.
 For centuries, addiction has plagued many people from all walks of life, regardless of upbringing or social status.
-All too often, people who suffer from addiction are looked upon as though they lack some sort of moral fortitude or self control, which is definitely not the case.
-As we know, addiction is a disease and a chronic sickness which requires treatment to manage, there is no cure, other than abstaining.
+All too often, people who suffer from addiction are looked upon as though they lack some sort of moral fortitude or self-control, which is definitely not the case.
+As we know, addiction is a disease and a chronic sickness that requires treatment to manage, there is no cure, other than abstaining.

 Before you admit to your family and friends that you have an addiction

 Maybe you are new to the recovery process, and have not yet gone through any sort of detox or treatment facilities, but are curious as to whether or not you may have a problem.
 Before you tell your family and friends, it may be wise to determine if you actually have a problem.
 If you are wondering though, then that most likely indicates that some level of care may be necessary to help with your substance abuse, but here is a list of addiction indicators to keep in mind;

 - You rely on alcohol or drugs as your number one coping skill